-Under the Farc regime, pregnancy for female guerilla fighters was forbidden.
-But since the signing of a peace deal with the Colombian government, there has been a baby boom.
-Catalina Martin-Chico’s nomination for World Press Photo of the Year tells a story of life after conflict
+Since the signing of a peace deal between FARC and the Colombian government, there has been a baby boom.
+Catalina Martin-Chico is nominated for the World Press Photo of the Year award, announced at 9.30pm on 11 April

 In Catalina Martin-Chico’s World Press Photo of the Year-nominated image, former guerilla fighter Yorladis is photographed with her husband Michael in their home in the Colombian jungle.
 It is her sixth pregnancy, but for the first time, Yorladis will be delivering a baby.